jangala-dev/lua-fibers/README.md

 fibers.run(function(scope)
-  -- Start two child tasks under the main scope. fibers.spawn(function(s)
+  -- Start two child tasks under the main scope. fibers.spawn(function()
     sleep.sleep(0.5)
     print("first: finished ok")
   end)

-  fibers.spawn(function(s)
+  fibers.spawn(function()
     sleep.sleep(0.2)
     error("second: something went wrong") end)

-  -- Block until the main scope’s child scope has finished. local status, err = fibers.run_scope(function(child)
+  -- Run some work in a nested child scope and observe its outcome. local status, err, defer_errors = fibers.run_scope(function(child)
+    -- child is a Scope; if you want to associate work explicitly with it:
+    -- child:spawn(function(s) ... end)
+    --
+    -- or just use ambient spawn:
-    -- Do more work here if you like. end)
+    -- fibers.spawn(function() ... end)
+  end)

-  print("main scope status:", status, err) end)
+  print("child scope status:", status, err) if #defer_errors > 0 then
+    print("child scope defer failures:")
+    for i, e in ipairs(defer_errors) do
+      print("  [" .. i .. "]", e)
+    end
+  end
+end)
 ```

 If any child fails, its scope records the error, cancels its siblings and runs defers to clean up resources.
-The top-level `fibers.run` then re-raises the primary failure.
+The top-level `fibers.run` re-raises the primary failure for the outermost run, while `fibers.run_scope` returns the status, primary error and any additional defer-time failures.
 ---

 ### Use channels and timeouts with the event algebra